CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 18. Select **Done** and wait for the flow run to complete.

 19. Open a new tab in the same browser.
-Copy and paste the following link in browser https://outlook.office365.com/ to navigate to **Outlook**, and sign in with the ODL credentials.
+Copy and paste the following link in the browser https://outlook.office365.com/ to navigate to **Outlook**, and sign in with the ODL credentials.
 Now you should get an email with the weather information.

     ![](images/M01/E4T2S14-0505.png)

 ### Task 3: Create a DLP Policy

-In this task, you will create an environment specific DLP and see how it impacts your workflow.
+In this task, you will create an environment-specific DLP and see how it impacts your workflow.

 1. Navigate to the Power Apps portal, from the top right corner, click on the **gear icon (1)** and select **Admin Center (2)** to navigate to the **Power Platform admin center**.